I think someone I know has experienced a hate crime

 Published on Oct 4, 2015 Based on the Samaritans guidelines for active listening

-- You can talk to one of the University Welfare Advisers to find out what the reporting options are and more about the support available both within and outside of the University.
-Appointments can be booked at the student information desk in Holgate or through the Student Wellbeing Service by contacting wellbeing@yorksj.ac.uk 01904 876477
+You can talk to one of the University Welfare Advisers to find out what the reporting options are and more about the support available both within and outside of the University.
+Make an appointment with a YSJ Welfare Adviser to find out about what support there is for you.

-- You can also talk to any of your presidents in the Students Union.
-You can contact the Vice President of Welfare and Diversity at the Student Union by emailing VPWD@yorksj.ac.uk or call in to the Student Union building.
+You can also talk to a representative from the Student Union by emailing su.advice@yorksj.ac.uk, or call in to the Student Union building.

 Report

-- Report and Support.
-You can report a hate crime or hate incident anonymously or you can report with your details by clicking on ‘report with contact details’ which will put you in touch with a University Welfare Adviser.
+Report and Support.
+Anyone can report a hate crime or hate incident anonymously or you can report with your details by clicking on ‘report with contact details’ which will put you in touch with a University Welfare Adviser.